|Subject Leader Mathematics||Mr J Cason|

 Key Stage 5

-Entry to the Advanced level course requires 7-9 on the Higher GCSE tier.
+Entry to the Advanced level course requires a grade of 7-9 on the Higher GCSE tier.

 Students follow a modular course comprising of three units, Pure Core 1 and 2 and Mechanics 1.